ABagram/node-red-weather-dashboard/README.md

    node-red
    ```
 4. Locate the link preceded by a timestamp followed by `[info] Server now running at`.
-5. <kbd>Ctrl + click</kbd> on the link to access the Node-RED development environment and runtime dashboard in your web browser.
+5. <kbd>Ctrl + click</kbd> on the link to access the Node-RED workspace and runtime dashboard in your web browser.
 > [!CAUTION]
 > Terminal must be kept open to keep Node-RED running.